Your Business Core Values: How to Identify Them

 - What do our customers believe we stand for?

-- What common values unite us as a team?
+- Which common values unite us as a team?

 Choose core values which truly resonate with you as the business owner, with your team and which accurately portray the way you do business.